A Brief History of Music – From Origins to the Present Day

 Medieval music is actually quite trendy on YouTube and streaming platforms too, where it is not unusual to find covers of popular modern songs in this historical style!

-During the Middle Age, polyphony blossomed, together with a new notation system that set the foundation for the one we still use today.
+During the Middle Ages, polyphony blossomed, together with a new notation system that set the foundation for the one we still use today.
 At that time, music was mostly devotional, although there was also a secular current mostly dealing with tales of love and cavalry.
-The most popular instruments in medieval music were flutes, lutes, and dulcimers.
+The most popular instruments in medieval music were flutes, harps, lutes, drums, and dulcimers.

-During the Renaissance, composers laid the foundation for what Baroque music would later become.
+During the Renaissance period, composers laid the foundation for what Baroque music would later become.
 The development of counterpoint and the use of chromatism, in particular, would later inspire Baroque artists such as Bach and Vivaldi.

 During the Baroque period, in particular, composers started creating music for richer ensembles, that would later develop into full orchestras.
-Some forms still in use today, such as the sonata and the fugue, were invented during these times.
+Some forms still in use today, such as the sonata, the fugue, and concertos were invented during these times.

 From the XVIII to the early XX century, many different composers, from Mozart to Beethoven, from Haydn to Schubert, experimented with different forms, melodic ideas, innovative harmonic solutions, and instruments.